What is a bone mineral density test?

 Your doctor may order a bone mineral density test if they suspect that your bones are becoming weaker, you’re displaying symptoms of osteoporosis, or you’ve reached the age when preventive screening is necessary.

 The National Institutes of Health (NIH) recommend that the following people get preventive screenings for bone mineral density:

 - all women over the age of 65

-- women over the age of 60 who are at high risk for osteoporosis
+- women under the age of 65 who have a high risk of fractures

 - chronic kidney disease